Franco Mulakkal: Kerala court clears bishop in nun's rape

 - Published

-An Indian court has cleared a bishop accused of raping a nun 13 times between 2014 and 2016 in a case that had shocked one of the country's oldest Christian communities.
+An Indian court has cleared a bishop accused of raping a nun between 2014 and 2016 in a case that had shocked one of the country's oldest Christian communities.

 Franco Mulakkal, 54, was arrested from the southern state of Kerala in 2018.
+He had denied the allegations.

-The case sparked widespread protests after the nun alleged that the Catholic Church had taken no action despite her repeated complaints.
+The case sparked widespread protests after the nun alleged that the Catholic Church had ignored her complaints.

 The Vatican had temporarily relieved the bishop of his duties.

-On Friday, an additional sessions court in the southern state of Kerala found him not guilty of the charges.
+On Friday, a trial court in Kerala found him not guilty of the charges.

+"The prosecution failed to prove all the charges against the accused," said Kottayam Additional Sessions Judge (ASJ) G Gopakumar.

 The nun's lawyers said they would challenge the verdict in the high court.

+But the bishop's legal team said it had "shattered the entire evidence" against him.

+"It is a hotly challenged case.
+It is bound to be taken to the high court.
+That's alright," Raman Pillai, who led the defence team for Mr Mulakkal, told BBC Hindi.

 Mr Mulakkal was the bishop of a diocese in Jalandhar in the northern state of Punjab.
 His accuser belongs to the Missionaries of Jesus, a congregation in Kerala that is part of the Jalandhar diocese.

-She alleged that the assaults happened when he visited the convent where she lived in the city of Kottayam, in Kerala.
+She alleged that the bishop had raped her 13 times and the assaults happened when he visited the convent where she lived in the city of Kottayam, in Kerala.

 She had petitioned the Vatican and wrote an open letter to the Pope's representative in the Indian capital of Delhi in 2018 - which she claimed was her fourth letter to them.